 Note: in our exploratory analyses, we investigated additional variations in specification.
 Below is a list of these variations with justifications for not including them in our preferred models:

-Use counts of significant and substantial violations (vs. count of violations) as variables of interest
+Using counts of “significant and substantial” violations (vs. counts of all violations) as variables of interest

 We observed no meaningful differences when varying this dimension of specification

-Use penalty points (vs. count of violations) as variables of interest
+Using penalty points (vs. count of all violations) as variables of interest

-Because the manner in which penalty points are assessed has changed over time, the use of penalty points as the variable of interest would require dropping all data before 2007, presenting meaningful sample size issues
+Because the manner in which penalty points are assessed has changed over time, the use of penalty points as the variable of interest would require dropping all data before 2007, excessively restricting the size of our sample

-Use cumulative violations over the previous 4 time periods (vs. violations with no lag or 1 lag) as variables of interest
+Using cumulative violations over the previous 4 time periods (vs. violations with no lag or 1 lag) as variables of interest

 We observed no meaningful differences when varying this dimension of specification

-Use cumulative violations since the mine’s entry into our dataset (vs. violations with no lag or 1 lag) as variables of interest
+Using cumulative violations since the mine’s entry into our dataset (vs. violations with no lag or 1 lag) as variables of interest

 We observed no meaningful differences when varying this dimension of specification